fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-attestation.rst

   }

-The Wallet Instance MUST send the signed Wallet Attestation Request JWT as an ``assertion`` parameter in the body of an HTTP request to the Wallet Provider's `wallet-attestation-issuance endpoint`_.
+The Wallet Instance MUST send the signed Wallet Attestation Request JWT as an ``assertion`` parameter in the body of an HTTP request to the Wallet Provider's `Wallet Attestation Issuance endpoint`_.

 Below is a non-normative example of a Wallet Attestation Issuance Request.